"There are only two hard problems in Computer Science: cache invalidation and naming things." -- Phil Karlton.

-Trademark law automatically (without filing any applications) grants a basic set of rights called “common law” trademark rights.
+Trademark law automatically grants a basic set of rights called “common law” trademark rights.
+These common law rights come from using the trademark in commerce, not from filing an application.
 These basic rights can be enhanced by securing a federal trademark registration.
 Registration is a big improvement over the default common law trademark rights.
 A registration is strong evidence1 of your exclusive trademark rights, it increases the penalties for infringement, and provides official government recognition of your brand identity.

 |Exclusive Rights||You have the exclusive right to use the trademark to sell the specified goods & services.|